Watch our video! This is what we are about!

 The senior instructors of our school were direct students of Sensei Kushida for almost a decade.
 Chris Howey began his study with Kushida Sensei in April of 1973 and Evelyn Dysarz started in December of 1973.

-Evelyn and Chris assisted Kushida Sensei by creating his 501(c)3 organization, Aikido Yoshinkan Association of North America (AYANA), the first martial Arts organization ever incorporated as an education entity rather than as a sport.
+Evelyn and Chris assisted Kushida Sensei by creating his 501(c)3 organization, Aikido Yoshinkai Association of North America (AYANA), the first martial Arts organization ever incorporated as an education entity rather than as a sport.
 They served as Treasurer and Secretary, respectively, of that organization until 1982.
-They also started one of the largest of the AYANA affiliated dojos in the US at the time, the Wayne State University Aikido Yoshinkan Club.
+They also started one of the largest of the AYANA affiliated dojos in the US at the time, the Wayne State University Aikido Yoshinkai Club.
 At Kushida Sensei’s request, they had created the University Aikido Association in 1974, prior to the existence of AYANA.
-The University Aikido Association was the first US non-profit organization associated with Yoshinkan Aikido.
+The University Aikido Association was the first US non-profit organization associated with Yoshinkai Aikido.

-Kushida Sensei, who eventually left the Yoshinkan to form his own style, has left a legacy of numerous skilled and dedicated Aikido teachers and students.
-He is popularly regarded as perhaps the most technically gifted of any of the earliest practitioners of Yoshinkan Aikido.
+Kushida Sensei, who eventually left the Yoshinkai to form his own style, has left a legacy of numerous skilled and dedicated Aikido teachers and students.
+He is popularly regarded as perhaps the most technically gifted of any of the earliest practitioners of Yoshinkai Aikido.